Politics of the United Kingdom: Former European Union membership

 The United Kingdom first joined the then European Communities in January 1973 by the then Conservative Prime Minister Edward Heath, and remained a member of the European Union (EU) that it evolved into; British citizens, and other EU citizens resident in the UK, between 1979 and 2019 elected members to represent them in the European Parliament in Brussels and Strasbourg.

 The UK's membership in the Union has been a major topic of debate over the years and has been objected to over questions of sovereignty, and in recent years there have been divisions in both major parties over whether the UK should form greater ties within the EU, or reduce the EU's supranational powers.
 Opponents of greater European integration are known as "Eurosceptics", while supporters are known as "Europhiles".
 Division over Europe is prevalent in both major parties, although the Conservative Party is seen as most divided over the issue, both whilst in Government up to 1997 and after 2010, and between those dates as the opposition.
 However, the Labour Party is also divided, with conflicting views over British adoption of the euro whilst in Government (1997–2010).

 British nationalists have long campaigned against European integration.
 The strong showing of the eurosceptic UK Independence Party (UKIP) since the 2004 European Parliament elections has shifted the debate over UK relations with the EU.

-In March 2008, Parliament decided to not hold a referendum on the ratification of the Treaty of Lisbon, signed in December 2007.
+In March 2008, Parliament decided to not hold a referendum on the ratification of the Lisbon Treaty, signed in December 2007.
 This was despite the Labour government promising in 2004 to hold a referendum on the previously proposed Constitution for Europe.

 On 23 June 2016, the United Kingdom voted to leave the European Union in a referendum.
 After the referendum, it was debated as to how and when the UK should leave the EU.
-On 11 July 2016, the Cabinet Office Minister, John Penrose failed to deliver a final answer on whether it would be at the disposal of the Prime Minister and one of the Secretaries of State, through the royal prerogative, or of Parliament, through primary legislation.
+On 11 July 2016, the Cabinet Office Minister, John Penrose failed to deliver a final answer on whether it would be at the disposal of the prime minister and one of the Secretaries of State, through the royal prerogative, or of Parliament, through primary legislation.